YLC Planetarium Childrens Shows

 Private show reservations are available for $40 for a 45 minute program for up to 60 people.

-In person ticket sales start at 9:30am and 1:30pm the day of the show.
+In person ticket sales start at 1:30pm the day of the show.

 Online ticket sales are available

 Cur8.com is hosting a ticket sales site for our programs until 2 hours before showtime.
 The site charges a non-refundable fee of about $1.25 per ticket and you are able to reserve a seat in the planetarium.
-Because of the pricing model of Cur8.com, ticket purchases are for the 10am and 10:30am, or 2pm, 2:40pm, and 3:20pm groups of shows.
+Because of the pricing model of Cur8.com, ticket purchases are for the 2:00pm, 2:40pm, and 3:20pm group of shows.

 Please be curtious and not leave empty seats between groups.